petgoldfish/raghavsai.com/content/blog/new-beginnings.md

 I was all set to move to San Francisco this summer to be a Security Intern at NCC Group.
 It was devastating to hear that the internship was cancelled.
 I had _so many_ plans, and wanted to experience so many new things while I was supposed to be there.

 My New Year's resolution was to visit a new city or national park every month.
-I had just obtained my IDNYC[^idnyc] which allows holders to obtain annual memberships to museums and zoos across NYC.
+I had just obtained my IDNYC[^idnyc] which allows holders to obtain annual memberships to museums and zoos across NYC (among others in a slew of benefits).
 I also wanted to watch _all_ the broadway plays (using the lotteries[^broadway] of course).
 Well, that didn't go quite as swimmingly as I expected.

 There's no use cribbing about it though.
 I must take this opportunity to better myself in ways that I still can.
 To that end, I've begun exercising regularly, sharpening my web dev skills, and becoming more productive[^cgpgrey] with my now-empty summer schedule.